AntonSol919/linkspace/homepage/why.md

 # Why?

 This protocol came to be for two reasons.

-I found it overly complicated (oppose to simple - not easy) to build multi-participant systems.
+Reason 1: I found it overly complex to build multi-participant systems.

 A project starts and ends with a vision for what the user should experience and do.
 That's difficult enough.